ncbi/robotframework-pageobjects/demo/README.md

 How to run the demo
 --------------------

+1. Ensure you have phantomjs installed properly on your system.
 1. Create a virtual environment, then
 1. `pip install robotframework-pageobjects`
 1. `$ pybot -vbrowser:firefox -vbaseurl:http://www.ncbi.nlm.nih.gov test_pubmed.txt`